atahanata/OPPTI/README.md

 # OPPTI
-a mobile app for internship with Flutter
+an android mobile app for internship with Kotlin